-ITPESCN DIGITAL IMAGE PROCESSING L T P C IIIESCN DIGITAL IMAGE I ROCESSING 3 0 0 3
+ITPESCN DIGITAL IMAGE PROCESSING L Т Р С IIIESCN DIGITAL IMAGE FROCESSING 3 0 0 3

-- To learn the fundamental concepts of MATLAB. - To introduce basic concepts like acquiring, storing and processing of images. - To provide details about enhancing the quality of images and to introduce techniques for extraction and processing of region of interest. - To understand the applications of Image Processing.
+- To learn the fundamental concepts of digital imaging and MATLAB. • - To introduce basic concepts like acquiring, storing and processing of images using filters. - To provide details about enhancing the quality of images and to introduce • techniques for extraction and processing of region of interest. - To know the data compression in images ٠ - To understand the morphological processing and its representation